 Letting go of your favourite cat or dog can be hard – but it is incredibly important to understand that the most humane option may be to alleviate their suffering.
 Quietus offer compassionate and empathetic support to anyone who feels that there may be a need to put a pet to sleep.
 We always consult within a pet’s home environment, where it is calm and familiar to the animal, making matters as peaceful and as straightforward for all involved.
 We feel that many veterinary procedures relating to euthanasia fail to offer compassion and empathy that pets and their owners need at such a critical time.

 Please take a closer look at the services we offer to pets and their owners throughout our website – we hope to answer as many of your questions as possible ahead of you making any committed decisions.
 No one wants to put a pet to sleep – but in many circumstances, it is providing a dear friend with the peace they need.
-Please call us on 07761 419 501 to arrange for a friendly, respectful and empathetic consultation at your convenience.
+Please call us on 01773 404 063 when you are ready to make an appointment.